Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 The most important feature of a major is study in depth.
 A major introduces students to a discipline or field of study through a foundation of theory and method, which serves as a basis for further study.
 It exposes them to the gamut of topics examined and the analytical devices used in the study of the subject.
 It contains a series of courses that presume advancing levels of knowledge and understanding.
 At its completion, it has a means of assessing students' mastery of the subject such as, a project, an internship, a thesis, or a comprehensive examination.
 Study in depth provides students with an understanding of the fundamental problems and arguments of a discipline or field of study, as well as their limits.
 It affords them practice with the tools of the subject, introduces them to its historical and philosophical foundations, and gives them a clear sense of its boundaries and its effectiveness as a means for understanding or serving human society.

-Within majors, there may be Options, Concentrations, Areas of Specialization or Tracks.
+Within majors, there may be Options or Tracks

 A Track is specific to the degree in Interdisciplinary Studies.
 A Track consists of at least 12 credit hours and not more than 30 credit hours in specific discipline or area of study.
 The specific courses that constitute a Track are determined in the contract that the student makes with the College of Humanities and Social Sciences.
 Up to four Tracks may appear on the student’s transcript.